jamfor999/worktree-ex/README.md

     create = '<leader>gwc',  -- Opens worktree creation UI
   },

-  -- Automatically remap buffers when switching worktrees -- When true, open buffers are updated to point to files in the new worktree auto_remap_buffers = true,
+  -- Automatically persist/restore buffers when switching worktrees -- When true, open buffers are saved when leaving a worktree and restored when returning auto_persist_buffers = true,

   -- Show notifications when switching/creating worktrees
   notify = true,